 - Enter claim details on Agresso and submit for authorisation

-- Claims requiring hard copy evidence such as original receipts must be attached to a printed copy of the expense claim and sent to the respective Budget Manager or Faculty Finance Team
+- Claims requiring hard copy evidence such as original receipts must have the electronic copies attached to the expense claim and sent to the respective Budget Manager or Faculty Finance Team via workflow.

 Step 3 - Budget Manager / Faculty Finance Authorisor